Jolibox-Developer/Jolibox-JS-SDK/packages/sdk/README.md

-# Jolibox Ads SDK
+# Jolibox SDK

-Jolibox SDK module that enables you earn money from Ads.
-For the current version, we simply wrap the Google Ad Sense and Ads for Game.

-Most functions are strictly follow Ad Placement API design.
-You can read Google's official documentations [here](https://developers.google.com/ad-placement)
+Jolibox SDK is a JavaScript library that provides a simple way to integrate with Jolibox Ads, Runtime, and other services.

 **The current version is still in pre-release, so the API may change in the future.**